brenomatos/exoplanet-classification/README.md

 # Graphs
 In this repository, we create multiple graphs.
 Here are some examples of those graphs:

-For each model, we create a line graph to represent the variation of the accuracy score while we variate the algorithms parameters:
+For each model, we create a line graph to represent the variation of theaccuracy score while we variate the algorithms parameters:
 ![Line Graph](/graphs/linegraph.png "Line Graph")

 For the SVM algorithm, we vary the kernels, so we use a bar graph to represent this model's accuracy"